roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  "That was something else," said Hal.
 "Fuck, no blue pill and I've got a hard-on like a fifteen year old kid."

  "You wanna poke?
 All holes open..."
 Naines said, motioning to Tuli.
-Report_Story #3